Binance Market Update (2022-09-28)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, down by -5.64% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -3.10% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include QNT, RSR, and ALPINE, up by 11%, 9%, and 5%, respectively.
+Market outperformers include REEF, HNT, and ENS, up by 15%, 12%, and 8%, respectively.

 Top stories of the day: